-- 70 basis points per annum for local government authorities, public universities, government trading enterprises (such as the Water Corporation, Synergy, Horizon Power, Western Power and LandCorp) and other government statutory authorities (such as the Public Transport Authority, the Metropolitan Redevelopment Authority, the Housing Authority and Port Authorities) and for borrowings (short and long-term) by agencies through the WATC; and - 20 basis points per annum for other general government agencies.
+- 0.7% per annum for local government authorities, public universities, government trading enterprises (such as the Water Corporation, Synergy, Horizon Power, Western Power and LandCorp) and other government statutory authorities (such as the Public Transport Authority, the Metropolitan Redevelopment Authority, the Housing Authority and Port Authorities); and - 0.2% per annum for general government agencies that generally borrow through special powers afforded to their relevant minister.
+In some cases special exemptions or, conversely, a higher rate may apply for these types of agencies.